Datenschmutz/docs/README.md

 <h3 align="center">
 <a href="https://docs.datenschmutz.org"><img src="./static/img/work-in-progress.svg" width="500" height="250" alt="Datenschmutz Work in Progress"></a>
 <p align="center">We are just starting with this site.
-So not yet everything is in place right now.
-We are working on it.
 Please participate and share your knowlegde e.g. for tools not covered, errors or improvements.</p>
 </h3>

 # Contributors